-KPI Measure 30 September 2016 30 September 2015 Dividends Aggregate interim dividends declared per share for the half year 3.82p 3.72p Objective: A distribution of at least th at achieved in the prior yea Commentary: Achieved Total Return NAV growth and dividends declared per share since IPO 9.7% p.a.
+KPI Measure 30 September 2016 30 September 2015 Dividends Aggregate interim dividends declared per share for the half year 3.82p 3.72p per chare for the man year Objective: A distribution of at least that t achieved in the prior year Commentary: Achieved Total Return NAV growth and dividends declared per share since IPO 9.7% p.a.
 9.6% p.a.
-Objective: A long-term IRR target o at IPO1 f 7% to 8% as set out Commentary: Achieved Cash-covered Dividends Operational cash flow/dividends paid to shareholders which are attributable 1.28x 1.34x to operational investments 2 Objective: Cash covered dividends Commentary: Achieved Inflation Correlation Changes in the expected portfolio return for 1% p.a. inflation change 0.7% 0.6% return for 1% p.a.
-Initiation change Objective: Maintain positive correlat tion Commentary: Achieved Competitive Cost Proposition Annualised ongoing charges/average undiluted NAV 3 1.08% 1.13% Objective: Efficient gross (portfolio) with the intention to reduce ongoing . , .
-Commentary: Achieved
+Objective: A long-term IRR target of at IPO1 7% to 8% as set out Commentary: Achieved Cash-covered Dividends Operational cash flow/dividends paid 1.28x 1.34x to shareholders which are attributable to operational investments 2 Objective: Cash covered dividends Commentary: Achieved Inflation Correlation Changes in the expected portfolio return for 1% p.a. inflation change 0.7% 0.6% rotali for 170 p.a. i illiation onango Objective: Maintain positive correlation on Commentary: Achieved Competitive Cost Proposition Annualised ongoing charges/average undiluted NAV 3 1.08% 1.13% 1.1000011011 ananacou I v (v Objective: Efficient gross (portfolio) to net (investor) returns, with the intention to reduce ongoing charges where possible Commentary: Achieved

-1. Set by reference to the issue price of 100p/share, at the time of the Company's IPO in February 2006.
+^{1.} Set by reference to the issue price of 100p/share, at the time of the Company's IPO in February 2006.

-2. Dividend cash cover compares operational cash flow on an Investment Basis of £60.9m to dividends attributable to operational investments.
+^{2.} Dividend cash cover compares operational cash flow on an Investment Basis of £60.9m to dividends attributable to operational investments.
 The proportion of the total dividends attributable to operational investments (98.4%) and construction investments (1.6%) is based on their respective share of the Directors' valuation on an Investment Basis of the portfolio during the year.

-3. Calculated in accordance with AIC guidelines.
+^{3.} Calculated in accordance with AIC guidelines.
 Ongoing charges excluding non-recurring items such as acquisition costs.